-The starting salary range for this position is $65,000-$75,000.
+The starting salary range for the position of Executive Director is $65,000 to $80,000.
 Salary and benefits will be negotiable with the Board of Commissioners depending on qualifications and experience.

 • Comprehensive planning skills and experience.
-The ability to assess community needs and concepts as they apply to improvement of the district operations and long range planning.
+Ability to assess community needs and research trends and innovative concepts as they apply to improvement of the agency operations and long- range planning.

 • Excellent oral and written communication skills.

-• Ability to work closely with the locally elected board with an in-depth understanding of board/director relationships.
+• Ability to work closely with the locally elected board and an in-depth understanding of board/director relationships.

 All applications or inquiries should be referred to:

 211 East Monroe Street

 Springfield, IL 62701-1186

 Applications should be marked personal and confidential.

 All applicant packets must be completed by November 7, 2014 and must contain the information below in order to meet Board consideration.
 All documents (other than education credentials) must have a left margin of 1.5 inches.
 Each numbered item below needs to be on a separate page.
 Please do not bind or staple.